 The European Patent Convention is 40 years old.
 The EPO is set up according to principles of the international civil service, and some of the principles date back to the early 20th century.
 As early as 2007, the Administrative Council has mandated the Presidents of the EPO to develop and introduce a number of reforms.
-So far, most of them concern human resources management and working conditions.
-None address the issues of transparent governance and accountability of management.
-(For instance, the remuneration and ancillary benefits of the President is a well-guarded secret, as are the bonuses of the Vice-Presidents.)
-The working conditions laid down in the Service Regulations are not published; once the Administrative Council adopts new working conditions, they are implemented without any possibility for an independent instance to control thoroughly their compatibility with fundamental rights or with the generally accepted principles of law.
+The need for reform is understandable; it should strive to make the organisation compatible with the needs and values of the public it professes to serve.
+So far, most of the reforms concern human resources management and working conditions.
+None address the issues of transparent governance and accountability of management4.
+The working conditions laid down in the Service Regulations are not published; once the Administrative Council adopts new working conditions, they are implemented without any possibility for an independent instance or for the public to control thoroughly their compatibility with fundamental rights or with the generally accepted principles of law since the EPO enjoys immunity, whereas at the behest of the President, the system of external audit has been abolished. being an academic concern, the issue of control and enforcement of fundamental rights is very concrete.
+So, for instance, there are major concerns among staff about the newly introduced far-reaching "investigation guidelines", whereby investigations are carried out by an internal unit that answers only to the President and without sufficient safeguards; about deficient data protection; about inadequate conflict resolution mechanisms and access to effective justice.